How to improve your business and make life easier

 This book asks a lot of hard questions designed to help you get out of your own way.
 I’ve only read it once, but will definitely read it again.

 This is the program that really turned things around for me.
-Designed specifically for WordPress consultants, the tools and techniques will be valuable to anyone running a digital business.
+The company was called WP Elevation when I took the course, which was originally designed specifically for WordPress consultants.
+It included valuable tools and techniques to anyone running a digital business, and the name has been changed to reflect this.

 Do you have any advice to add?